ifgen-it/Deijkstra-algorithm/README.md

 # Deijkstra-algorithm
-Shortest path search (Deijkstra's algorithm)
+Shortest path search (Deijkstra's algorithm).

-This programm can search the shortest path in oriented graph.
+Program is searching the shortest path in oriented graph.
 Weight of arcs must be positive numbers.